Time Zones

 - Daylight Saving Adjustments: Navigate the complexities of regions that observe daylight saving time, ensuring accurate timekeeping throughout the year.

-Find Time Zones by radius or by drawing a line or shape
+Selection Tools: Find Time Zones by radius or by drawing a line or shape

-- Click the “Selection Tools” button in the lower left corner of the map
+- Click the Selection Tools button in the lower left corner of the map

-– WITHIN DISTANCE OF A LINE OR SHAPE: To find Time Zones that are within a distance of a line or a shape you draw, first specify the mileage in the “Select map features within x miles of the shapes I draw” box, then use the Line tool or Shape tool to draw the shape, double-clicking when finished - The Time Zones will be highlighted and listed in a “Results from map” box below the map, where you can copy
+– SELECT WITHIN DISTANCE OF A LINE OR SHAPE (also known as a buffer): To find Time Zones that are within a distance of a line or a shape you draw, first specify the mileage in the “Optional radius select” box, then use the Line tool or Shape tool to draw the shape, double-clicking when finished* - The Time Zones will be highlighted and listed in a “Results from map” box below the map, where you can copy the selected Time Zones for use in a spreadsheet or other document

-– Optionally, keep drawing shapes to select more Time Zones - When you are finished selecting Time Zones, click the “DONE Selecting” button in the lower left corner of the map
+– Optionally, keep drawing shapes to select more Time Zones - When you are finished selecting Time Zones, click the “Done Selecting” button in the lower left corner of the map

 FAQs for Time Zones